Started in 2016, RipplePop is a one-stop-shop for any and all WordPress help.

 You can access your account from ripplepop.com/my-account

-Once logged in, you can easily cancel, upgrade, or downgrade your subscription from within the various tabs present within your account dashboard.
+Once logged in, you can easily cancel your subscription and change your billing details from within the various tabs present within your account dashboard.

 If you are looking to pause your work but would like to retain access to your same developer upon returning please let us know.